 “Flat” Ceilings and Ceiling Diaphragms:

-One of the common practices now used to achieve a high quality level of ceiling is to suspend the ceiling using furring channels "clipped" to the bottom chords of trusses or ceiling joists or to use a full suspended ceiling system.
+One of the common practices now used to achieve a high-quality level of the ceiling is to suspend the ceiling using furring channels “clipped” to the bottom chords of trusses or ceiling joists or to use a full suspended ceiling system.
 These systems offer the advantages of overcoming differential levels in truss cambers and bottom chord levels, but do present other issues that need to be considered including bottom chord restraint to trusses and adequacy of ceiling diaphragms to transfer racking forces.

-Spacing of bottom chord restraints is a key consideration.
+The spacing of bottom chord restraints is a key consideration.
 For direct fixed ceilings or where ceiling battens are directly nailed or screwed to bottom chords, it would be usual to assume bottom chord restraint at 450-600 centres, unless clipped or suspended ceilings are used.
 In the latter case, bottom chord lateral restraint would be the spacing of the actual bottom chord ties at panel points or at 3 meters maximum centres if required to act as binders as well.

 The underlying assumption for bracing wall spacing requirements is that ceiling linings are directly fixed to bottom chords/ceiling joints or fixed to ceiling battens which in turn are directly fixed to bottom chords/ceiling joists with nails or screws.
 The ability of suspended ceiling systems to act as diaphragms, and to adequately distribute racking forces to bracing walls has been questioned – it is recommended that alternative bracing systems be designed and incorporated to provide the necessary transfer of racking forces from roof structure to the bracing walls.
 Alternative bracing systems may include:

 - Crossed metal strap bracing attached to the upper or lower side of bottom chords.